JamyGolden/PlusSlider/README.markdown

     });

 ## Using the API
 The following are the PlusSlider values you may use within the callback functions.
 Property names beginning with $ ( dollar sign ) are referencing a jQuery object, methods are referenced by ending in () ( open parenthasis, close parenthasis ) and the rest contain a number value.
+Look at the code for more variables available for access.

-    base.$slider             // References the outside .plusslider jQuery object base.$sliderList         // References the original object
+    base.$slider             // References the original object
-    base.$sliderContainer    // References Slider container wrapping base.$sliderList
+    base.$sliderContainer    // References the outside .plusslider jQuery object base.$sliderList         // References Slider container wrapping base.$sliderList
     base.$sliderItems        // References all jQuery slide objects within base.$sliderList
     base.slideCount          // A numerical value of the amount of slides base.slideIndexCount     // The index value of the amount of slides